Can LLM "Self-report"?: Evaluating the Validity of Self-report Scales in Measuring Personality Design in LLM-based Chatbots: Conclusion

 \section{Conclusion}

-This paper demonstrates the limitations of self-reported personality assessments in evaluating the personality design of LLM-based chatbots.
-Our findings reveal the discrepancy between chatbots' self-reported personality scores and human task-based perceptions, suggesting that self-assessments may not accurately capture how chatbots are perceived in real-world interactions.
-Additionally, our analysis of predictive validity indicates that self-reported personality scales do not align with interaction quality.
+This paper highlights the limitations of chatbot's self-report personality assessments in evaluating LLM-based chatbot personality design.
+Our findings reveal the discrepancy between chatbots' self-repord personality scores and human task-based perceptions, suggesting that self-assessments may not accurately capture how chatbots are perceived in real-world interactions.
+Additionally, our analysis of predictive validity shows that self-report personality scales do not align with interaction quality.
 These results highlight the need for evaluation methods that capture chatbot personality in task-driven, interactive scenarios.